 “Anytime it’s a tractor trailer versus a car in a collision, there is the potential to be a serious or deadly accident.
 Speeding and driving under the influence of drugs or alcohol can also be just as deadly.
 This program was started because of the number of accidents we have, not just in Carroll and Douglas counties but across the entire state.”

 State Patrol Lt.
 Paul Cosper said that, as part of G-TACT, motor carrier compliance officers inspect heavy trucks for mechanical problems like blown headlights, brake problems, or worn tires.
 Officers can issue citations or order tractor trailers out of service for violations.
 Big rigs may also be ordered out of service if drivers have exceeded the limit on hours in the driver log.

 “This is for the safety of everyone,” said Cosper.
 “If you are driving an 80,000 pound vehicle, then you need to be safe.
 At the same time, cars do not need to cut off large trucks on the road.”

 To stay safe and avoid getting a ticket, don’t cut off tractor trailers.
 Leave plenty of room between the truck and your vehicle before you change lanes.
 Don’t tailgate tractor trailer trucks.
 Large trucks have large blind spots, and if the truck brakes suddenly, you may not have time to react.
 Always leave more room for big rigs when you’re merging with traffic.

 Have you or a loved one been injured in a tractor trailer wreck?
-If so, you need an experienced Georgia accident attorney who is familiar with the laws and regulations regarding tractor trailer trucks.
+If so, you need an experienced attorney who is familiar with the laws and regulations regarding tractor trailer trucks.
 Call MLN Law at 404-531-9700 to schedule a free consultation.
 Do not delay; the sooner you hire an attorney, the better your case will be.